chrislarson/simple_distributed_system/README.md

 ## Testing completed

-* Functional tests were conducted on Isengard using Python 3.8.10.
+* Functional tests were conducted on Debian 12 using Python 3.8.10.
 * Server:
     - Tested in both TCP and UDP modes.
     - Tested with multiple clients sending messages to the server, each receiving a thread.